The Emergent Church Apostasy

 “I happen to know people who are followers of Christ in other religions.” – Rick Warren

-When we take pagan customs and traditions and throw Jesus into the mix, it is trying to mix light with darkness.
-There is a distinction between the pagan Christ and the genuine Christ of Scripture.
-The Emergent Church's Christ is an add-on of compromise by compromising with the ways of the world.
+When we take pagan customs and traditions and throw God into the mix, it is trying to mix the holy and profane.

 The Merging of the Emergent Church with New Age Spirituality